Ubiquiti-App/UCRM-plugins/docs/file-structure.md

 ### public/client-zone.js
 *Note: This feature is available since UNMS 1.1.0-beta2*

-If this file exists, it will be automatically loaded on every client zone page in UCRM.
+If this file exists, it will be automatically loaded on every client zone page in CRM.

 ### hook_*.php files
 *Available since UCRM 2.16.0-beta1.*